+Figure 3.20: Invoking Get-WindowsFeature locally

 Insert image B42024_03_20.png

 There's more...

 As you can see from the steps in this recipe, The Windows PowerShell compatibility solution imposes some minor restrictions on features Windows PowerShell have grown accustomed to having.
 These limitations are relatively minor, and there are some workarounds.